-15% of students chose an apprenticeship/ traineeship pathway in areas of plumbing, electrical, carpentry and education.
+9% of students chose an apprenticeship/ traineeship pathway in areas of plumbing, electrical, carpentry, education, administration, manufacturing, automotive and hospitality.
 The high percentage of students choosing this pathway is a reflection of the applied learning model and transferable skills obtained at SEDA College and the encouragement of students to explore all pathway options through Structured Workplace Learning.